 2) Download the My Disney Experience app.

-Downloading the My Disney Experience app allows you to control various aspects to create a seamless experience.
-Here’s what the app can do to assist with your vacation.
+Downloading the My Disney Experience app helps you create a seamless park experience.
+Here’s what the app can do to assist with your vacation:

 - Take advantage of online check-in straight from the app.
 Don’t waste time waiting in lines trying to get to your room when you could be out enjoying the parks!